Custom Plastic Bottle Manufacturers

-Before we dive into the logistics, let’s talk a little bit about what plastic bottles are made of.
-The material used to create plastic bottles is called polyethylene terephthalate, or PET for short.
+Before we dive into the logistics, let’s talk a little bit about different types of plastic bottles.
+The material used to create some plastic bottles is called polyethylene terephthalate, or PET for short.
 PET is a thermoplastic polymer, making it a perfect material for manufacturing plastic bottles because it is lightweight and robust.
 PET is made of petroleum hydrocarbons, the product of a chemical reaction between terephthalic acid and ethylene glycol.
 These reactions form long polymer chains, which are quite reliable when bundled together.

 How are plastic bottles made?

-This hot mold must be cooled very quickly, though.
-There are a couple of ways to achieve this.
-The mold can either be indirectly cooled by coursing cold water through the pipes surrounding the mold, or directly cooled by blowing pressurized air or carbon dioxide on the molds themselves.
-Once the bottles are set and cooled, they can be removed from their molds for packaging.
+The hot mould must then be cooled very quickly.
+There are a couple of ways to achieve this: the mould can either be indirectly cooled by coursing cold water through the pipes surrounding the mould, or directly cooled by blowing pressurized air or carbon dioxide on the moulds themselves.
+Once the bottles are set and cooled, they can be removed from their moulds for packaging.

 Design teams may also fail to consider some critical practicalities during the initial stages of the process.
 For example, the chemical composition of the liquid expected to fill the bottles may determine the shape and size of the bottle.
 It may also determine the type of closure used on the cap.
 How thick should the container be?
 Should it be transparent or opaque?
 All of these properties must be carefully selected, as design problems could pose problems and cost a lot of money in the future.

 Who knew so much thought went into making custom plastic bottles?
-It should come as no surprise, though, that the most mundane objects often require the most attention and detail in their production process.
-Their careful engineering and design are what make them such reliable staples in everyday life, so next time you take a swig from a soda bottle, thank the people behind it.
+Yet it should come as no surprise that the most mundane objects often require the most attention and detail in their production process.
+Their careful engineering and design are what make them such reliable staple products in everyday life.
+So next time you take a swig from a soda bottle, thank the people behind it.
 Otherwise, you’d have carbon dioxide leaking all over you!